Brightness

 | Environment | Notes |

-| -------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
+| -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

 | **indoors + dark** | <p>Low amounts of ambient light.
 Light conditions are not changing.</p><ul><li>200 to 250 nits is enough</li></ul> |

 | **indoors + bright** | <p>Lots of ambient light.
-Maybe be to bright indoor lights.
+Maybe due to bright indoor lights.
 Maybe due to windows.
-If window, then brightness may change dramatically because of cloud cover.</p><ul><li>250 to 350 nits is enough</li></ul> |
+If there is a window, brightness may change dramatically because of cloud cover.</p><ul><li>250 to 350 nits is enough</li></ul> |

 | **outdoors + under shade** | <p>Overall bright environment with lots of ambient light.
-No direct sunlight hitting your tablet.</p><ul><li>>=500 nits is needed</li></ul> |
+No direct sunlight hits your tablet.</p><ul><li>>=500 nits are needed</li></ul> |

 | **outdoors + no shade** | <p>Very bright.
-Sunlight hitting your tablet.</p><ul><li>>= 1000 nits is needed</li></ul> |
+Sunlight hits your tablet.</p><ul><li>>=1000 nits are needed</li></ul> |

 ## What you can expect from drawing tablets